How to Turn a Ram ProMaster into a Campervan

 I chose not to screw the floor to the base of the van.
 I wanted less holes in my van to prevent rust or bugs getting in the van.
 So far, I don’t feel any shifting of the van floor.

-Update: after two years the floor planks have separated some and there are small gaps between each plank which does collect dirt.
-If I had it to do over again, I would glue the planks down or nails them randomly to prevent them from moving.
+Update: after two years the vinyl floor planks have separated some and there are small gaps between each plank which collects dirt.
+If I had it to do over again, I would glue the vinyl floor planks down or nail them randomly to prevent them from moving.
+Overall, the vinyl flooring itself is in good condition after 4 years of use.

 Van floor cost